Stéphane Dion: 2008 federal election

 Near the end of the campaign, Dion had an interview with CTV Halifax's anchor Steve Murphy, where Dion asked the host three times to restart the interview because he didn't understand the mixed tense and timing of a question about the economy: "If you were Prime Minister now, what would you have done about the economy and this crisis that Mr. Harper has not done?"
 Murphy initially agreed not to air it but network executives decided to release it, generating controversy.
-On election night, Dion angrily refused to speak to the CTV reporters scrumming around him, saying "The last one I want to speak first [sic] is CTV – you understand that?".
-Dion's wife Janine Krieber also drew some controversy in the 2008 campaign.
-She complained that she was being muzzled by the Liberals, though party officials denied it.
-Reportedly, insiders had concerns that the outspoken Krieber would not stick to the party line and take the focus away from Dion.
-Krieber also refused at last minute to introduce Dion at a women's event because she felt that the brief speech prepared for her by campaign headquarters was undignified.
+On election night, Dion angrily refused to speak to the CTV reporters scrumming around him, saying "The last one I want to speak first [sic] is CTV – you understand that?"

 The Liberals lost support on 14 October federal election, being reduced to 77 seats, down from 103 won in the 2006 election.
 They captured only 26.2 per cent of the popular vote — two points lower than the disastrous showing in 1984 under John Turner and only four points ahead of the party's worst ever result in 1867.
 Dion became the first Liberal Opposition Leader to fail to make a net gain in seats at his first election since Lester B. Pearson in 1958.
 Dion said that the party lost because he did not get the Liberal message out, and took responsibility saying "If people are asking why, it's because I failed."
 Dion added that he never had a chance to establish his personal image with voters because of the Conservative ads depicting him as a "dithering egghead".
 Liberal veterans described Dion as a "lone wolf" who dismissed suggestions from his senior advisers to avoid using the Green Shift as an election platform.
 A party insider also said that Dion was reluctant to emphasize the Liberal team because he felt that he was being overshadowed by leadership rival Bob Rae.
+On 20 October, Dion announced his resignation as leader, pending the election of his successor, "because I failed."